-Overall, it is anticipated that there will be a Medium Positive impact to the quality of the pedestrian infrastructure along Section 4 of the Proposed Scheme, during the operational phase, which aligns with the overarching aim to provide enhanced walking infrastructure on the corridor.
+Overall, it is anticipated that there will be a Positive, Very Significant and Long-term effect to the quality of the pedestrian infrastructure along Section 4 of the Proposed Scheme, during the operational phase, which aligns with the overarching aim to provide enhanced walking infrastructure on the corridor.
+A detailed breakdown of the assessment at each impacted junction, including a list of the junctions which experience no change, can be found in Appendix A6.4.1 (Pedestrian Infrastructure Assessment) in Appendix A6.4 in Volume 4 of this EIAR.